Kotlin/kotlinx.serialization/docs/formats.md

 Field #1: 08 Varint Value = 2, Hex = 02
 Field #1: 08 Varint Value = 3, Hex = 03
 ```

+### Packed fields
+Collection types (not maps) can be written as packed fields when annotated with the `@ProtoPacked` annotation.
+Per the
+standard packed fields can only be used on primitive numeric types.

 ## Properties (experimental)